fg6/YeastStrainsStudy/README.md

   	  strain: Download data for this strain/s, only for command=download or check
 		  Options: s288c,sk1,cbs,n44,all [s288c]

+Step 1.
 Download and install needed codes and scripts:

 	$ ./launchme.sh install

+Step 2.
 Download data and prepare the fastq files:

 	$ ./launchme.sh download <strain>

 	strain= s288c, sk1, n44, cbs or all  [s288c]

+Step 3.
 Once the data have been downloaded and the fastq files prepared, check the fastq files:

 	$ ./launchme.sh check <strain>

         strain= s288c, sk1, n44, cbs or all  [s288c]

+	If the check give you warnings, probably some file failed to download properly, follow the instructions given in the output

+Step 4.
 If everything looks ok and there are no warnings, you can clean up the data folders, deleting every intermediate files and folders:

         $ ./launchme.sh clean <strain>